 It could also simply mean that your partner is just really stressed out.
-Traube explains that when people are feeling stressed or anxious over issues beyond their control, they may seek to regain a sense of control in some other way.
+When people are feeling stressed or anxious over issues beyond their control, Traube says they may seek to regain a sense of control in some other way.
 For instance, he notes that children who get bullied at school sometimes develop serious skin-picking problems because of this desire to retake control of their own bodies.

 “When we feel like we have ostensive control, we can find temporary relief from whatever we’re experiencing,” he says.
 Likewise, if your spouse is at her wit’s end with the kids or her boss at work, she may find it therapeutic to take it out on your “bacne,” instead of them.

-While it can be annoying, unwanted spousal zit-picking isn’t usually a deal-breaker for most couples in committed relationships, Traube says.
+While it can be annoying, unwanted spousal zit-picking isn’t usually a deal-breaker for most couples in committed relationships.

 That’s the good news.
 The bad news is, there’s no easy cure, either.
-Even if you are outspoken in your opposition, as I am, your partner may have trouble resisting the compulsion.
-Altering the behavior, once it’s ingrained, usually requires some form of “cognitive restructuring,” Traube says — essentially, reprogramming the self to behave differently over time.
+Even if you are outspoken in your opposition (as I am) your partner may have trouble resisting the compulsion.
+Altering the behavior, once it’s ingrained, usually requires some form of “cognitive restructuring” — essentially, reprogramming the self to behave differently over time.

 This article was originally published on